candidosales/grokking-algorithms/README.md

 # Chapter 7

+## Dijkstra's algorithm

 * A graph with weights is called a weighted graph.
 A graph without weights is called an unweighted graph.
 * To calculate the shortest path in an unweighted graph, use breadth-first search.
 To calculate the shortest path in a weighted graph, use Dijkstra’s algorithm.
 Graphs can also have cycles.
 A cycle looks like this.
 * Dijkstra’s algorithm only works with directed acyclic graphs, called DAGs for short.
 * I hope this example showed you that the shortest path doesn’t have to be about physical distance.
 It can be *about minimizing something*.
 In this case, Rama wanted to minimize the amount of money he spent.
 Thanks, Dijkstra!
 * You can’t use Dijkstra’s algorithm if you have negative-weight edges.
 * If you want to find the shortest path in a graph that has negative-weight edges, there’s an algorithm for that!
 It’s called the Bellman-Ford algorithm.

+# Chapter 8

+## Greedy algorithms

+* Usually there’s a very small difference between a problem that’s easy to solve and an NP-complete problem.
+For example, in the previous chapters, I talked a lot about shortest paths.
+You know how to calculate the shortest way to get from point A to point B.
+* But if you want to find the shortest path that connects several points, that’s the traveling-salesperson problem, which is NP-complete.
+The short answer: there’s no easy way to tell if the problem you’re working on is NP-complete.
+Here are some giveaways:
+* Your algorithm runs quickly with a handful of items but really slows down with more items.
+* All combinations of X” usually point to an NP-complete problem.
+* Do you have to calculate “every possible version” of X because you can’t break it down into smaller sub-problems?
+Might be NP-complete.
+* If your problem involves a sequence (such as a sequence of cities, like traveling salesperson), and it’s hard to solve, it might be NP-complete.
+* If your problem involves a set (like a set of radio stations) and it’s hard to solve, it might be NP-complete.